OAKVISUALZ/OAK-Portfolio/README.md

 - 👋 Hi, I’m @OAKVISUALZ
 - 👀 I’m interested in Mobile app development.
-- 🌱 I’m currently learning flutter & Java.
+- 🌱 I’m currently learning flutter.
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...